prisma/prisma1/docs/1.0/docs/04-Reference/04-Database/01-Data-Modelling-(SDL).md

 Scalar fields can be marked with the list field type.
 A field of a relation that has the many multiplicity will also be marked as a list.

-Note: List values are currently limited to 256KB in size, independently of the [scalar type](#scalar-types) of the field.

 In queries or mutations, list fields have to be enclosed by square brackets, while the separate entries of the list adhere to the same formatting rules as lined out above: `listString: ["a string", "another string"]`, `listInt: [12, 24]`.

 #### Required

-Scalar fields can be marked as required (sometimes also referred to as "non-null").
+Fields can be marked as required (sometimes also referred to as "non-null").
 When creating a new node, you need to supply a value for fields which are required and don't have a [default value](#default-value).

-Required fields are usually marked using a `!` after the field type.
+Required fields are marked using a `!` after the field type.

-> An example for a required field on the `User` type could look like this: `name: String!`.
+An example for a required field on the `User` type could look like this: `name: String!`.

 ### Field constraints